shaynuhcon/shaynuhcon.github.io/HW6/README.md

 }
 ```

-This just seemed a lot cleaner to me as opposed to having just one view model with a ton of properties.
+This seemed a lot cleaner to me as opposed to having just one view model with a ton of properties.
 This way, I can see it easily broken down into different categories while still only needing to maintain the values I retrieve from the database without the extra fluff.
 I also used a different view called ```CustomerDashboard.cshtml```.
 Normally I would've just created this section in a partial view and used the same ```Get.cshtml``` view from the first feature but decided to just keep these separated for this assignment.

 Here is a video link demonstrating the Customer Saleas Dashboard feature: